This post may contain affiliate links. Please read our disclosure policy.

 chopped rosemary whisked into flour in a mixing bowl.

-rosemary garlic buttermilk biscuit batter in a mixing bowl.
+buttermilk biscuit dough with roasted garlic in a bowl.

 four baked garlic rosemary biscuits on baking sheet.